shanwc1972/MERN-book-search-engine/README.md

 # MERN-book-search-engine

 ## Description
 This is a Books Search application employing the Google Books API.
 The application has been developed using the MongoDB, Express, React and Node (MERN) stack.
-The application itself is a port of an existing application that used REST API to a new application employing GraphQL.
+The application itself is a port of an existing application that used the REST API to a new application employing GraphQL.

 ## Table of contents
   - [Installation](#installation)